Awesome Home Assistant ¶

 Third Party Add-ons¶

-Anyone could create an add-on, the following are created by the community.
+Anyone can create an add-on, the following are created by the community.

 - SSH & Web Terminal - SSH and Web-based terminal with tons of pre-loaded useful tools.